 Blog Founder: International OCD Foundation

-For nearly 50 years, Rethink Mental Illness serves as a voice of people that are severely affected by mental illness.
+For nearly 50 years, Rethink Mental Illness has served as a voice for people that are severely affected by mental illness.
 Thousands of people read their blogs and share personal stories of their mental health journey.

 The blog section offers several resources to its readers on how to combat mental illness.
 The website also has directories and helpful directions for depression and schizophrenia.